Cook with Kids!The Child Nutrition Programs Cook with Kids! online training.

 - Mandatory: No

 The following lists and handouts are referenced throughout this online course:

 - California Department of Education (CDE) Cook with Kids!
 Cooking Event Planner web page to plan cooking and nutrition education in the classroom.

 (PDF) to teach proper hand washing to children.
-For more classroom activities and handouts, visit the Scrub Club Downloads for Teachers web page
+For more classroom activities and handouts, visit the Meet the Scrub Club web page

-(PDF) to promote food safety and proper food handling.
-For more free brochures and flyers, visit the Fight Bac!
-Brochures and Flyers web page
+(referred to in this course as the Fight Bac!
+Brochure) to promote food safety and proper food handling.
+For more free food safety curriculum materials and flyers, visit the Partnership for Food Education Fight BAC web page

 - The California Department of Public Health (CDPH) Harvest of the Month: Fall Apples (PDF) to explore, taste, and learn more about the importance of eating fresh fruit and vegetables.
 For more seasonal fruit and vegetable newsletters, visit the CDPH Harvest of the Month web page .

 - Learning Objective: Plan age or grade appropriate nutrition education activities using U.S. Department of Agriculture (USDA) Team Nutrition materials when possible (1210)